coronacation/MVP/Blocking.md

 ### App Promises

-1. The chat conversation is disabled.
+1. All chat conversations between A and B are disabled.
 Neither user can send new messages to each other.
 2. User A can choose to delete the chat conversation they had with B, if they wish.
 It is critical that deletion be a distinct action from blocking, because it is plausible user A may wish to take screenshots of the offending parts of the conversation before deleting.
 3. If User A has offers in the home feed, these offers will be hidden from User B to prevent new incoming messages.
-4. User A is notified that someone has blocked them.
+4. User B is notified that someone has blocked them.
 See below for escalation messages.

 ## Scenario 2: B receives 3 blocks